Advice for Recent Graduates

 NZIA APL Graduate Development Programme (GDP)

-The New Zealand Institute of Architects (NZIA) provides a programme to help Architectural Graduates prepare for registration.
+The New Zealand Institute of Architects (NZIA) provides a programme to help architectural graduates and other professionals prepare for registration.
+It also helps those wishing to re-enter the workforce after a career break or returning from voluntary suspension.
 The programme has seminars, including on-line, and workshops throughout the year.
 This is really worth doing.
-Find out more at http://www.thegrad.net.nz/
+Find out more at https://www.nzia.co.nz/connect/registering-as-an-architect

 CPD for Graduates